ARMmbed/mbed-mesh-api/README.md

 ```C++
 meshApi->connect();
 ```
-Wait for the callback to be called and once successfully connected to the mesh network, create a socket and start communication with the remote end:
+Wait for the callback to be called and when successfully connected to the mesh network, create a socket and start communication with the remote end:
 ```
 if (network_state == MESH_CONNECTED) {